 Bermuda and Fescue.
 Bermuda is warm season grass that thrive in the heat of midsummer.
 It make the summer lawn look lush.
 But Bermuda doesn’t do well in cool weather.
-Some lawn-owner replace it with Fescue (cool season grass) that thrive best in fall, winter and spring.
+The best time of the year for overseeding with fescue is four to six weeks before the first killing frost for your area.
 To make your lawn green all year, try to mix it by overseed Bermuda with Fescue.
 Here how to do it

 How to Overseed Bermuda With Fescue

 - Wait until fall, when the weather start turning cooler.
 The best time from the year for overseeding bermuda with fescue is four to six weeks ahead of the first killing frost for your area.
 Mow your Bermuda grass low, setting your lawnmower to a height of about 1 inch.